UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 - **Office**

   - UKCloud licensing - UKCloud can offer SALs for this software.
 You need to inform us as to how many users will be accessing the application and we will bill you on a per user, per month basis.
-This pricing is available on request as it is not currently stated in the G10 service definitions or pricing guide.
+This pricing is available on request as it is not currently stated in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).

   - Microsoft Mobility - this is not available via Microsoft Mobility and must be provided by UKCloud.